AxonIQ/giftcard-demo/giftcard-multiconfig-monolith/README.md

 Dependent on the activated profile, this application can run:
 * Fully on an embedded H2 database
-* On 2 separate Postgres database
+* On 2 separate Postgres databases
 * On a combination of Postgres and AxonIQ's AxonDB